Virginia (snake): Geographic range

 Ranges overlap; it is unknown if hybridization occurs.

 Description

-Virginia species are small snakes, rarely exceeding 10 inches (25 cm) in total length (including tail).
-They are normally a uniform brown color, with a lighter colored underside.
+Virginia species are small snakes, ranging in size from 7-10 inches (18-26 cm) in total length.
+They are a brown color, with a lighter cream-colored underside.
+Many individuals also small black spots on their back and sides.
 Differentiating species can be difficult, but V. valeriae has smooth scales, whereas V. striatula has keeled scales.
+Females are typically longer and heavier than males, but have relatively shorter tails.

 Habitat

-Virginia species are fossorial, spending the vast majority of their time buried in loose soil, under rotting logs, or in leaf litter.
+Virginia species are fossorial species found in hardwood hammocks and pine flatwoods.
+They are most often found buried in loose soil, under rotting logs, or in leaf litter.

-Diet
+Behavior

 They eat earthworms and soft bodied arthropods.
-They themselves are a food source for other species of snake, like the coral snake.
+Prey is typically grasped and then swallowed alive.